 \subsection{PointNorm}

 We show the workflow of PointNorm in Fig. \ref{fig:Model_WorkFlow}.
-PointNorm can be divided into five steps: feature embedding, sampling-grouping, DualNorm (Point Normalization + Reverse Point Normalization), non-linear mapping, and classification.
-The feature embedding step aims to raise the channel number so the network contains more learnable parameters.
-Inspired by PointNet++ \cite{qi2017pointnet++}, the sampling-grouping, the DualNorm, and the non-linear mapping step are repeated three times to extract hierarchical features with different receptive fields progressively.
-We use Farthest Point Sampling (FPS) \cite{moenning2003fast, qi2017pointnet++, wang2018local, ma2022rethinking} for point sampling, and we use K-Nearest Neighbors (KNN) with k = 24 \cite{peterson2009k, li2018pointcnn, wang2018local, wang2019dynamic, ma2022rethinking} for point grouping.
+PointNorm consists of five steps: feature embedding, sampling-grouping, DualNorm (PN+RPN), non-linear mapping, and classification/segmentation.
+The feature embedding step aims to raise the channel number so that the network contains more learnable parameters.
+Inspired by PointNet++ \cite{qi2017pointnet++}, we repeat the sampling-grouping, the DualNorm, and the non-linear mapping step three times to extract the hierarchical features with different receptive fields.
+The FPS \cite{moenning2003fast} is used for point sampling, whereas KNN with k = 24 \cite{peterson2009k} is used for point grouping.
 Following sampling-grouping, we leverage DualNorm to normalize the sampled and the grouped points.
 Following DualNorm, the sampled and the grouped points are concatenated before entering the subsequent non-linear mapping step.
-The non-linear mapping step consists of four Controllable Residual Blocks and one max pooling layer in the middle for channel number reduction.
-Finally, inspired by previous works \cite{qi2017pointnet, qi2017pointnet++, zhou2018voxelnet, wang2019dynamic}, we use a max pooling layer before the classifier to preserve only the salient features for the classification step.
-The supplementary material will include PointNorm's architecture for part segmentation tasks.
+The non-linear mapping step consists of four Residual Blocks and one max pooling layer in the middle for channel number reduction.
+Finally, inspired by previous works \cite{qi2017pointnet, qi2017pointnet++, zhou2018voxelnet, wang2019dynamic}, we use max pooling to preserve the salient features for classification, and progressive feature propagation to upsample the point features for segmentation.